Copied to clipboard

 Bright Spot

 E. Arrington (9/10, phone, booked) proves phone CAN work.
-Crisis call — inbound urgency, clear need, instant diagnosis, same-day close.
+Crisis call -- inbound urgency, clear need, instant diagnosis, same-day close.
 Phone works when the prospect drives urgency.
-It fails when Oliver needs to create urgency through discovery.
+It fails when you need to create urgency through discovery.

 Prospect Type Analysis